Overview

 - Deploy: New agent instances with your updated code are deployed alongside existing instances.

-- Route new sessions: New agent requests are routed to new instances.
+- Route new sessions: New agent requests are routed to new instances once they're considered healthy.

 - Graceful shutdown: Old instances stop accepting new sessions, while remaining active for up to 1 hour to complete any active sessions.